gereleth/gereleth.github.io/_posts/2016-3-2-Telstra-Network-Disruptions-Writeup.md

 * Log features:
   * I transformed volume with log(1+x) because the range was very large.
   * I used log(1+volume) columns for common log features (40-60 columns), I also computed various aggregates of volume logarithm by id (count, min, mean, max, std, sum) and used 4 columns of label-encoded log features sorted by volume.
 * Target-dependent features:
   * I calculated probabilities of fault severities at every location.
 These were leave-one-out encoded, meaning that for each training sample I calculated the probability by counting all other training samples except this one and normalizing counts.
 To deal with zeros I also smoothed the result by adding the overall probabilities with a small weight.
-This was done inside the cross-validation loop to not use information from out-of-fold samples to avoid overfitting.
+This was done inside the cross-validation loop to not use information from out-of-fold samples to avoid overfitting. *This has raised some questions, so I'll point to the relevant code which is [here](https://github.com/gereleth/kaggle-telstra/blob/master/src/telstra_data.py) starting at line 244.*
   * I also tried creating similar aggregates based on events and resources, but that gave me no gains in CV scores.

 ### The magic feature

 As stated in the data description each training and test instance is associated with a location and a time point.
 Timing information was not explicitly provided but it turned out that it was possible to recover this information from the order of rows in some of the data files.
 This was referred to on the forums as "the magic feature" as it provided a great boost to the classifier performance.

 I discovered it when I wanted to look at some relationships between features and decided to start at locations and severity_types.
 But when I joined locations to severity types table I noticed that location column was sorted (it went all 1s, all 10s, 100s, ...
 999s).
 So I thought that if rows are sorted by place, maybe they are also sorted by time, and I generated a feature by numbering rows inside each location group.
 The cv score drop was so sudden that I thought I made some mistake and somehow introduced leakage...
 But the LB agreed and even allowed me a brief stay in the Top10 =).

 Later I also added this variable normalized to (0,1) within each location.
-Here is an image of normalized count versus location. (green is fault_severity 0, blue is 1, red is 2, test samples are tiny black dots)
+Here is an image of normalized count versus location. (green is fault_severity 0, blue is 1, red is 2, test samples are tiny black dots). *See [this notebook](https://github.com/gereleth/kaggle-telstra/blob/master/Discovering%20the%20magic%20feature.ipynb) for how this plot is made.*

 ![](https://www.dropbox.com/s/58zp2zl6fyctfvx/p7.png?dl=1)